An Introduction To Flooring

 Good to Go!

-Mop up spills quickly, or use our Quickstep Impressive Range which offers a fully waterproof laminate floor.
+Mop up spills quickly, or use one of our range of Quickstep waterproof laminates which offer a fully waterproof laminate floor.

 Lacquered floors offer more protection than oiled floors, but all spills should be dried as quickly as possible.